tbenavi1/RetroDetector/docs/source/installation.rst

    conda activate snakemake

+In terms of dependencies, RetroDetector requires Snakemake, BWA, minimap2, Samtools, and EMBOSS.
+To keep things simple, you can run RetroDetector with the "--use-conda" flag and Snakemake will automatically set up the Conda environments with these dependencies.
+The dependencies will be installed into the current working directory without requiring any administrative privileges.

+If you are able to run RetroDetector with the "--use-conda" flag, then you may return to :doc:`start` to continue with setting up RetroDetector for your project.

-Next, you will need to install `BWA <https://github.com/lh3/bwa>`_ and `minimap2 <https://github.com/lh3/minimap2>`_ in order to align the sequencing reads to the reference files.
+Otherwise you will need to install the dependencies manually.
+First you will need to install `BWA <https://github.com/lh3/bwa>`_ and `minimap2 <https://github.com/lh3/minimap2>`_ in order to align the sequencing reads to the reference files.
 Full instructions can be found in the corresponding GitHub pages.
 To summarize, run the following commands in the folder where you normally install software:

 .. code-block:: console